Characters of the Overwatch franchise: Zarya

 Zarya, full name Aleksandra Zaryanova, is a Russian powerlifter and soldier.
 She is armed with a Particle Cannon that can either emit a continuous beam of energy or launch an energy projectile in an arc.
 She is also able to project a personal Particle Barrier onto herself or onto one of her teammates (Projected Barrier), and soaking up damage with these barriers raises the power of her own attacks proportionally.
 Zarya's ultimate ability, Graviton Surge, forms a gravity well that pulls enemies in and damages them, leaving them open to other attacks.

-In her fictional backstory, Aleksandra Zaryanova's village in Siberia was on the front lines of the Omnic Crisis, which devastated the region.
-As she grew older, she swore to gain the strength to protect her people and homeland.
-She became a bodybuilder and weightlifter, expected to break a number of records in the world championships, but the dormant omnium in Siberia awakened on the eve of the tournament, and she withdrew from the competition to join the local defense forces.

-Zarya was initially conceived of by artist Arnold Tsang after watching a weightlifting competition.
-He recognized that the body shape of weightlifters was non-standard but would make for a great, tough female hero.

-Zarya was the second Overwatch hero added to Heroes of the Storm.

 Zarya is voiced by Dolya Gavanski.

 Damage heroes

-Damage heroes are those that have the largest capacity to deal damage to enemy players, and tend to be able to move quickly around the map.
+Damage heroes, also known as "DPS" (short for damage per second), are those that have the largest capacity to deal damage to enemy players, and tend to be able to move quickly around the map.
 However, they can be more vulnerable to attacks from the other team with lower hit points than other roles.